wikimedia/mediawiki-extensions-Chart/README.md

 For the local `Data:` namespace, the `JsonConfig` extension is required to be running and configured for "`.tab`" tabular data and "`.chart`" formatting definitions.

+In a wiki farm configuration with multiple wikis pointing to a central repository of `Data:` pages, cache invalidation of pages using a chart definition or tabular data set will be performed via the global JSON tracking in `JsonConfig`.

 === .tab tabular data ===

 The "`.tab`" data pages are as per https://www.mediawiki.org/wiki/Help:Tabular_Data